guyleonard/genomics_adventure/README.md

 There is a lot of information on these pages, but the main pieces of information we are interested in are; the genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, and the gene annotations in [GFF](https://en.wikipedia.org/wiki/General_feature_format) format.
 Can you see where these are? :eyes:

-We will now download the data, as we are working with the command line we have already copied the links to the data below for you.
-Using the '[wget](https://www.gnu.org/software/wget/)' command we can download files directly from the web to our local dicrectory.
+We will now download the data, as we are working with the command line we have already copied the links to the data below for you :slightly_smiling_face:.
+Using the '[wget](https://www.gnu.org/software/wget/)':mag: command we can download files directly from the web to our local dicrectory.
 The files are '*gzipped*', this means they are compressed to save space, it also allows us to make sure the data has not been corrupted during the transfer.
-We will also need to *unzip* them with the program '[gunzip](https://linux.die.net/man/1/gunzip)'.
+We will also need to *unzip* them with the program '[gunzip](https://linux.die.net/man/1/gunzip)':mag:.

-You may copy and paste, one-by-one, the commands below:
+:squirrel: This time you may copy and paste, one-by-one, the commands below:
 ```bash
 # Create a directory to store our data
 mkdir reference_sequences && cd reference_sequences